dristic/sencha-touch-compiler/README.md

 ## Misc

+The regex patterns need to be improved so if you are getting issues ensure all your define, require, and extends statements are in perfect syntax.

 Licensed under the MIT license provided under `LICENSE.txt`.
 Feel free to make pull requests and issues and I will look at them when I can.

 ## To-Do